ryan-gk/PSConfEU25/README.md

 Want to join the fun?
 Check out more details at:
 👉 https://bepug.odoo.com/speed-up-the-code

-Let the fastest code win! ⚡
+May the fastest code win! ⚡